You know that your credit score is one of the most important bits of financial information about you.

-Lenders – and plenty of others – use your position on the credit score scale to make decisions about how they will treat you in money matters.
+Lenders – and plenty of others – use your position on the credit score scale to make decisions about how they will treat you in regard to money matters.

-The only problem is that many of us don't know what our credit score is.
+The only problem is that many of us don't know our credit score.

-And when you head to one of those sites to get your “free credit score” it's really not free AND it's not your real credit score, it probably makes you pretty frustrated.
+And when you head to one of those websites to get your “free credit score,” it's really not free, and it's not your real credit score, it probably makes you pretty frustrated.

-I found this out the hard way when I was trying to find my real FICO credit score.
+I found this out the hard way when I was trying to find my real FICO® Score.

-If you're just as confused as I, here's a quick look at determining your credit score scale.
+If you're just as confused as I was, here's a quick look at determining your credit score scale.